2025 Indonesian Film Festival: Winners and nominees

 The nominations were announced on 19 October 2025 at the Produksi Film Negara headquarters in, Jakarta, Indonesia, by Ario Bayu, Prilly Latuconsina, Sheila Dara Aisha, Ringgo Agus Rahman, and Donne Maula.

 Dystopian action thriller film The Siege at Thorn High and action crime thriller film The Shadow Strays tied for the most nominations, each receiving twelve.
 Jumbo became the first animated film to receive a nomination for the Citra Award for Best Picture.

 Awards

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).

-Ringgo Agus Rahman became the first actor to win the Citra Award for Best Actor two years in a row.
+Ringgo Agus Rahman became the first actor to win the Citra Award for Best Actor two years in a row, a distinction previously achieved by Deddy Mizwar in 1986 and 1987.